rethinkdb/horizon/client/README.md

 Then wherever you want to use Project Fusion you will need to `require` the Fusion client library and then connect to your running instance of Fusion Server.

-Note: if you started Fusion Server with `--unsecure`, you'll need to follow the commented out example.
+Note: if you started Fusion Server with `--insecure`, you'll need to follow the commented out example.

 ```javascript
 const Fusion = require("Fusion");